Quick Facts

 Topics of Study

 An orientation is conducted during the first official week of class and includes graded assignments.
 There are eight subject lessons to be completed in sequence.
-The final project will be developed over the entire ten-week session, with the final week of the course devoted entirely to completing the final project and written report.
+The final project will be developed over the entire ten-week session, with the final 2 weeks of the course devoted entirely to completing the final project, written report, and presentation.

 Course Objectives